 TOPIC/TASK CONTEST SPECIFIC RULE Use of technology - personal laptops, tablets and mobile phones) Electronics will not be allowed in competition area.
-Calculators will be allowed Tool / Infrastructure Competitors may bring any other hand tools use on a regular basis but must have them approved by the National Technical Committee at the competitor's orientation.
-Competitors are not allowed to bring or use portable power tools.
-Competitors are not allowed to bring or use pre- made project-specific jigs or tooling
+Calculators will be allowed Tool / Infrastructure 3 Competitors may bring any other hand tools but must have them approved by the National Technical Committee at the competitor's orientation.
+4 Competitors are not allowed to bring or use 5 Competitors are not allowed to bring or use pre- made project-specific jigs or tooling